bleemesser/edfarray/docs/reference/contracts.md

 ## Memory mapping

 By default the file is read through a memory map.
-Two consequences worth knowing:

 - If the file is truncated by another process while open, touching the vanished pages raises `SIGBUS`, which terminates the process and cannot be caught as a Python exception.
 Do not